100trillion/seoulreimeetup-gatsby/_posts/2015-07-12-how-to-buy-an-apartment-in-korea-for-5000.md

 ## Traditional financing

-Traditional financing refers to borrowing money from the bank to buy a property.
+Traditional financing refers to borrowing money from the bank to buy properties.

 For example, imagine there’s a house you want to buy for $100,000.
 However, you only have $20,000.
 You might be able to go to the bank and ask for a loan for the other $80,000.